Is Social Security Taxable?

 Key takeaways

-Depending on your benefit amount and how much income you’re getting from other sources, you may owe taxes on up to 85 percent of your Social Security benefit.
+Depending on your benefit amount and other income sources, you may owe taxes on up to 85 percent of your Social Security benefit.

-Though your Social Security benefit may be subject to tax, there are strategies you can use to reduce the impact of what you’ll owe in taxes during retirement.
+Though your Social Security benefit may be subject to tax, there are strategies to help reduce the impact.

-A financial advisor can help you make the most of your retirement income sources and reduce the overall impact of taxes on your retirement income.
+A financial advisor can help you make the most of your retirement income and reduce the overall tax impact.

 Glenn Kirst is a planning excellence lead consultant at Northwestern Mutual.

-Read on to determine whether you’ll have to pay taxes on your Social Security payments and how Social Security tax is calculated.
-There are also some tips about how to minimize the overall impact of taxes in retirement.
+Here’s how to determine whether you’ll have to pay taxes on your Social Security payments and how Social Security tax is calculated.
+We’ll also cover some tips about how to minimize the overall impact of taxes in retirement.

 Want more?
 Get financial tips, tools, and more with our monthly newsletter.